ibmresilient/resilient-community-apps/fn_res_to_icd/README.md

 * res-to-icd-function: gives you the ability to escalate the incident from resilient to icd

+# res-to-icd-function
-# Config settings and prerequisites
+## Config settings and prerequisites
 Package dependencies are included, import errors between python 2 and 3 are handled.

 ```